Speak directly to our team

 Yes, no matter how long you employ staff for you must have employers’ liability insurance.

 This varies according to the terms of their contract.
 If they are “labour-only” employees then you need employers’ liability insurance because they are working under your instruction, using your tools and materials.
-If they are “bonafide” and work under their own direction, using their own tools and materials, they should not need employers’ liability insurance.
+If they are “bonafide” and work under their own direction, using their own tools and materials, you should not need employers’ liability insurance.

 Account Executive